NAWRA met on Zoom on 10 and 11 September 2020. Slides and notes from the event are available now in the members area.

 We are keen for members to volunteer to lead the group discussions and feedback to the main session from their group.
 If you would like to volunteer for this in advance, please let us know by emailing email@example.com

-Booking for the event will be via an Eventbrite link that will be shared in the next few days.
+Booking for the event will be via an Eventbrite link sent to members.
 Please put the session in your diaries now!

-As always, NAWRA events are open to members only.
+As always, NAWRA events are free but open to members only.
 Find out about joining.

 In light of recent events in the United States, and the worldwide response led by the Black Lives Matter movement, NAWRA wishes to affirm our hatred of racism and our commitment to ensuring that NAWRA is a fully inclusive organisation.